We hear congratulations are in order.

 You’ll also need to be super organised to stay within your budget, and keep track of every wedding related deposit and small payment you make with your cash.

-This may be a bit old fashioned but, in many traditions, the bride’s family are expected to contribute towards the overall cost of the wedding.
+This may be a bit old fashioned but, in many traditions, the bride’s family are expected to pay towards the overall cost of the wedding.
+Our research found that 15% of parents felt pressure from their child to pay towards their wedding*.

-However, that doesn’t always stop families from wanting to help out with contributions to make the day extra special, and ease some of the financial burden for soon-to-be newlyweds.
+However, we found that 60% of those people we surveyed* said they felt under financial pressure because of wedding costs and this has potentially led families to still consider contributing to make the day extra special and ease some of the financial burden for soon-to-be newlyweds.

 If you’re planning on using multiple credit cards to pay for some of the costs, we would advise you keep a record of all the money spent on each card so that you know exactly what you owe, which means that you can keep on top of your budget and repayments.